strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/dependencies.md

 :::

 <!-- To migrate dependencies to Strapi v4, update all references to Strapi packages using the new names found in the following table, and make sure the version number in `package.json` is up-to-date. -->
-To migrate depdencies to Strapi v4, many packages no longer need to be defined manually in the `package.json`, below you will see a comparison of a v3 `package.json` vs a v4 `package.json`.
+To migrate dependencies to Strapi v4, many packages no longer need to be defined manually in the `package.json`, below you will see a comparison of a v3 `package.json` vs a v4 `package.json`.
 All Strapi package versions from the `@strapi/` prefix scope should be the same version.

 ::: details v3 package.json example